Full Metal Panic!: Manga

 Tomohiro Nagai also wrote Full Metal Panic!
 Surplus (フルメタル・パニック!SURPLUS) which is a single tankōbon manga published on July 1, 2003, focused more on the action elements from the franchise.

 Full Metal Panic!
 Sigma (フルメタル・パニック!Σ), written by Shoji Gatoh and illustrated by Hiroshi Ueda, focuses on the missions of Sousuke as a sergeant.
 The first volume was published on August 1, 2005, and the final volume: the nineteenth, was published on September 20, 2013.
 The story and events of this manga adaption are based on the fourth Full Metal Panic! light novel and onwards.

+A manga adaptation of the Full Metal Panic!
+Family novels with illustrations by Ohige Kamisori began serialization in the Monthly Dragon Age magazine on December 9, 2024.

 Anime

 Full Metal Panic!

 The anime series was produced by Gonzo Digimation and originally aired in 2002 after its original air date was canceled because of the September 11 attacks.
 The series was licensed by ADV Films for North American release in 2003.
 The first three novels form the basis for the anime.
 The series was available on the Anime Network on Demand from 2003 to 2004.